Pompeii, Italy. Life in the Time of Eruption: Vesuvius

 When the last and most resistant of them finally gave up and was snoring softly, I grabbed the keychain from his belt and went down to the cells.
 All the slaves held there were awake, as instructed.

 Davos was waiting by the grated gate.
 My hands were shaking so badly that I couldn’t even find the right key.
 I slipped the bunch to Davos to deal with and returned to the villa.
-He followed shortly behind me, after having instructed the others to meet by the stabulum, careful not to scare the horses.
+After having instructed the others to meet by the stabulum, careful not to scare the horses, he followed shortly behind me.

 I asked him to push the heavy marble throne supported by two massive lions.
 I knew the monster was keeping his assets in a nidus carved in the wall behind the throne.